haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

 So just calm down and think through and make sure you have all details correctly.

+## Testing whether the database + backend combo works

+There is one data fetching route that does not need login:   something like this, fix the details to match your port etc.

+http://localhost:1111/api/subject               (GET route to list all subjects from DB via backend.
+Here replace 1111 with your backend port)

 ## Install DBeaver Community Edition to ( 1. create DB, 2. insert and ) 3. view the inserted or changed data in the tables

 (Skip if no time and database seems to work and give data)